he first to speak of the dove were, as is only natural, the Egyptians, as early as the most

 but the Numidians were considered vulgar because they kissed no one but their children.

-which flies higher than the other birds and yet always returns faithfully to its nest.
-Which, to be sure, the swallow also does, but no one has ever managed to make
+flies higher than the other birds and yet always returns faithfully to its nest.
+Which, to be sure, the swallow also does, but no one has ever managed to make it a

 attracted by that, the other doves followed the first in a great host.
 Odore trahit.
 I do not know if it has much to do with what I said above, but this